 - Darwin had always been a quiet person who would keep things to himself.

 - In 1839, he married his cousin, Emma Wedgewood.
-Emma was an educated lady who was also present at onboard the HMS Beagle.
+Emma was an educated lady who was also present on board the HMS Beagle.

 - He had ten kids and was known to be a very affectionate father, which shows through the fact that he built a slide on the main staircase of his house for his children.